 The Great Alpine Gallery features a range of exhibitions throughout the year.
 Regular visitors can be continually stimulated by the frequently changing artworks on show.

 At times you may find a feature exhibition from a particular artist, at other times a project contributed to by a range of artists and community members.
 The Gallery also displays travelling exhibitions and participates in region-wide exhibition events at various times throughout the year.

 It's also worth checking out the great range of workshops we offer at various times throughout the year, the outcomes of which can become the basis of some of our exhibitions.

-Sofie Dieu will be presenting the works she has created during her residency, and those produced by the community in her workshop, at the Gallery on Sunday 3rd September at 2pm.
-Sofie will be giving an artist talk about he work and her art practice - come along to this very special event!
+Sofie Dieu presented the works she has created during her residency, and those produced by the community in her workshop, at the Gallery on Sunday 3rd September at 2pm.
+Sofie gave an artist talk about her work and her art practice which was very inspiring.

 Sofie is a visual artist working across many media, including ink and paper, charcoal, textiles and installations.
 Originally from France, Sofie lived in China for 4 years before moving to Australia eight years ago.
 Based in Sydney, Sofie has a strong affinity with rural areas and regularly visits Victoria’s high country on the northern side of the ranges.

 Sofie’s approach to art making draws strongly from collaborating with community: “All personal narratives are fascinating and worth of celebration, from the most decadent stories to the compelling and humbling life experiences of people living in the media spotlight or remotely, in the Australian bush.
 People grow in, with, through my art.
 People and their direct environment are motivating my work.
 I represent people, I collaborate with them, share their stories.”

 An exhibition of some of her work that has been done in the area on the residency plus that of the community are being shown at the Great Alpine Gallery for around 2 weeks.